• Landquest 01

 Recreation

 Creston offers a wide range of recreational opportunities.
 Included are: a professional 18-hole golf course, a par 3 golf course, a 5-pin bowling alley with 8 lanes and automatic scoring, 2 fitness centres, several tennis courts, baseball diamonds, soccer fields, a four hundred seat auditorium, a modem, air-conditioned Recreational Complex equipped with an ice rink which doubles as a rollerblading rink (spring/summer), a 6-sheet curling rink, and a 25 metre outdoor swimming pool and a wading pool.
 The Complex is situated on 17 acres in the heart of Creston and offers many active-living programs as well as a Spring Trade Show and Fall Fair.
-Creston is also the home of the (junior 'A) Thunder hockey team.
+Creston is also the home of the (junior 'A') Thunder hockey team.

 Outdoor enthusiasts will enjoy Creston's scenic hiking, biking and naturalist trails or paths.
 Near Summit Creek Campground and Recreation Area, hikers can explore part of the original Dewdney Trail.